bepu/bepuphysics2/Documentation/Substepping.md

 Changing the number of *velocity iterations* from frame to frame is safe.
 The more velocity iterations there are, the closer the solution will converge to an optimum during the substep.

 # Callbacks
 The solver exposes events that fire at the beginning and end of each substep: `SubstepStarted` and `SubstepEnded`.
 These events are called from worker thread 0 in the solver's thread dispatch; the dispatch does not end in between substeps to keep overhead low.

 (Note that attempting to dispatch multithreaded work from the same `IThreadDispatcher` instance that dispatched the solver's workers requires that the `IThreadDispatcher` implementation is reentrant.
 The demos `SimpleThreadDispatcher` is not.)

 # Limitations
+Unfortunately, substepping isn't magic.
+The entire point is to avoid running other parts of the engine at the same rate as the solver, so contacts do not get fully updated for each substep.
+They *do* undergo an incremental update process that tries to fix up the most obvious issues (like penetration depth changes over time), but without a full collision test the contact manifolds can go out of date.

+This incremental update is usually fine, but out of date contacts can sometimes introduce energy.
+For example, an out of date contact lever arm can let a body 'fall' into another body ever so slightly, which over many substeps ends up sustaining oscillation.

+You can see an example of this behavior [here](https://youtu.be/70IAdC-4Sa0).

+To mitigate this issue, you can try:
+1. damping the relevant bodies more heavily in the integrator,
+2. increasing the damping of contacts associated with the relevant bodies,
+3. increasing the sleeping velocity threshold (`BodyActivityDescription.SleepThreshold` passed into the `BodyDescription`) for the relevant bodies such that they take a nap instead of wiggling,
+4. increasing the inertia of the problematic bodies to increase the period of oscillation (possibly making it easier to mitigate with sleeping/damping)
+5. avoiding shapes or situations that are likely to cause the problem,
+6. or just don't use solver substepping.
+You can always resort to calling `Simulation.Timestep` more frequently.
+It'll cost more than solver-only substepping, but it'll keep all your contact data up to date, and the library's pretty dang fast anyway.

+Another far more subtle effect arises from accumulated numerical error.
+Even without using substepping, some slight numerical drift will occur on every frame.
+Even with enough velocity iterations to converge, there might still be a 1e-7 error in the relative velocity.
+Integrating those errors into the position over time causes drift.

+With sleeping enabled and reasonable simulation configuration, this is effectively invisible.
+However, disabling sleeping and using extreme substepping (such as effective solver rates in the tens or hundreds of thousands of hertz) can make it obvious.
+[See here for an example](https://youtu.be/0kkHebYnARs).

+[#167](https://github.com/bepu/bepuphysics2/issues/167) tracks one solution to this- friction with explicit position goals.
+Another option that can be implemented externally and would work for all constraint types (contact or not) is to quantize body positions.
+By forcing body positions onto a grid with spacing larger than the per-frame drift, the drift cannot accumulate.